xt0rted/block-autosquash-commits-action/README.md

 If any commit message in the pull request starts with `fixup!` or `squash!` the check status will be set to `error`.

+>⚠️ GitHub's API only returns the first 250 commits of a PR so if you're working on a really large PR your fixup commits might not be detected.

 ## Usage

 ```yaml